CloudAndHeat/safecloudbox/README.rst

 docker-compose, we do not include the build in ``docker-compose.yml`` and instead rely on pre-built images.

-Note that are free to give your images other names and tags, e.g.
+Note that you are free to give your images other names and tags, e.g.

 ::